jacobmstein/cs1302-phased-list/README.md

 	   start with in the next phase of your development.
 We'll call these the independent methods.

-1. Prepare to implement the methods:
+1. Prepare to implement the methods (Suggested Deadline: Friday, Mar 5th):

    - [ ] Create the `.java` files for each implementing class and the common parent (`BaseStringList`) and make sure all classes are in the correct package and all entities have the proper visibility.
 For each file: